 }

-}When loading from the database, Extbase does not use the constructor.
+}When loading from the database, Extbase bypasses the constructor.
 Default values therefore belong in the property declaration, not in constructor promotion.

 Content Blocks instead of TCA scattering

-TCA is powerful, but as a large PHP array, it is an incredibly poor workspace for agents.
-Content Blocks move the business definition into a declarative YAML file – TCA, SQL, and backend forms are generated automatically.
-Changing a content type requires editing one file instead of four.
+TCA is powerful, but as a sprawling PHP array it makes a terrible workspace for agents.
+Content Blocks move the business definition into a declarative YAML file, and TCA, SQL, and backend forms are generated automatically.
+Changing a content type now means editing one file instead of four.

 name: webconsulting/faq-item